Raí

-Raí Souza Vieira de Oliveira (born 15 May 1965), known as Raí ([ʁaˈi]), is a Brazilian former professional footballer who played as an attacking midfielder.
+Raimundo Souza Vieira de Oliveira (born 15 May 1965), popularly known as Raí ([ʁaˈi]), is a Brazilian former professional footballer who played as an attacking midfielder.
+The younger brother of Sócrates, who played in the same position as him, Raí represented Brazil for more than a decade and was part of the country's victorious 1994 World Cup squad.

-He spent the better part of his 15-year career with São Paulo and Paris Saint-Germain, winning 10 major titles with the two teams combined, and nearing the 100-goal mark.
-He is considered by fans, journalists and players as the greatest legend of Paris Saint-Germain despite his relatively short period at the club.
-He is the younger brother of more famous Brazilian footballer Sócrates.
+He spent most of his 15-year career with São Paulo and Paris Saint-Germain, winning 10 major titles with the two teams combined and nearing the 100-goal mark.
+Raí is considered by fans, journalists and players as a legend of PSG, despite his relatively short period at the club.

-Raí played with Brazil for more than a decade, helping the country win the 1994 World Cup.

 Club career

 Early years

-Born in Ribeirão Preto, São Paulo, Raí started his career with local Botafogo Futebol Clube (SP), signing in 1986 with Associação Atlética Ponte Preta, with which he made his Série A debuts.
+Born in Ribeirão Preto, São Paulo, Raí started his career with local side Botafogo and in 1986 came to Ponte Preta, where he debuted in the Série A.

 São Paulo

 Raí joined São Paulo FC for the 1987 season, only making his league debut on 18 October due to injury.
 He only scored once in his first year but, following the arrival of Telê Santana as coach, blossomed into a prolific scorer, scoring 28 overall in the 1991 campaign as the team won both the regional Campeonato Paulista and the National Championship.

 In 1992, Raí was part of the São Paulo team that won the club's first ever Copa Libertadores, scoring the only goal of the final second-leg against Newell's Old Boys that took the match to a penalty shootout.
 Later that year, he was instrumental in the defeat of FC Barcelona in the 1992 Intercontinental Cup, netting both goals in a 2–1 win in Tokyo.
 This form saw Raí named South American Footballer of the Year for 1992.

 In the 1993 season, São Paulo defended their Copa Libertadores title, with Raí again scoring in the final as CD Universidad Católica were beaten 5–1 at the Estádio do Morumbi.